hanishkvc/prg-kotlin-android-sensorsk/readme.rst

 a sensor selection and pressing back button again to quit the program.
 So that program gets a oppurtunity to save the captured data into csv.

 When user reselects the same(again)/different sensor, it takes care of reseting the auto scaling wrt y axis to start afresh.

 Python helper script
 ######################

+This plots the captured sensor parameters wrt each sensor, as well as the deltas wrt the timestamps of the sensor data captures.

+It also prints summary info wrt data values of each of the parameter captured wrt each sensor.

+ALERT: The time stamp deltas are clipped to be between the min and median values found wrt the timestamp deltas.

+ALERT: As there could be multiple sensors monitored in a single session, the plots may not be clearly visible in the pyplot window.
+However one can look into the plot saved into /tmp/pyplotdata.png to get a clear picture of data.

 Currently as the Android sensor data capture dont support a fixed sampling rate, and it can switch between low and high sampling rates, a fft of the